 Signs You Might Need to Retrofit Eaves Trays

-- Soft or rotten timber in your fascia or soffits.
+- Flaking, soft or rotten timber fascia and soffits.

 How Is an Eaves Tray Installed?